 Each year, Blackpool RNLI hold a family fun day at the lifeboat house.
 It’s a chance to meet the crew, see the boats and help to raise vital funds.
 It’s also a great fun day for all the family, with fun and entertainment all day!

-- More about this years Blackpool RNLI fun day on Sunday 28 August 2022, in the Visit Fylde Coast events guide.
+- More about this years Blackpool RNLI fun day, in the Visit Fylde Coast events guide.

 Look inside Blackpool Lifeboat Station